dsjardim/pytorch_gan/posts/BlogPost2.md

 In the first part of this series we understand how GANs works and what they are used for.

 We already know that generative models consists of two neural networks (the Discriminator and the Generator).
 So, in this article we will learn how to train and evaluate a GAN to generate handwritten digits.

-And, to do this, we will be using Pytorch as our framework.
+We will be using Pytorch as the framework and the full code is available in [this GitHub repository](https://github.com/dsjardim/pytorch_gan).

 ## Loading Data